 Bugs: I don't ask questions, I just have fun!

 "Hare Trimmed," where it ends with them almost getting married and leaving Granny locked in her room.

-Don't get this troper started on how hard she was laughing during that scene including the two times that Sam fell down into the moat, screaming and cussing all the way.
+The two times that Sam fell down into the moat, screaming and cussing all the way.

 And the ending where Sam finally cures himself of his anger and lets his servants beat him up to prove it.
 As this happens, Bugs tells the audience that he doesn't have the heart to tell him he lost all the money.

 Bugs Bunny Rides Again has many of the quintessential Bugs/Sam gags.